jiakai-17/tp/docs/DraftUserGuide.md

 <div style="page-break-after: always;"></div>

-### 7. Clearing all entries : `deleteAllPerson`
+### 7. Clearing all person entries: `deleteAllPerson`

 {% include admonition.html type="danger" title="Potentially Dangerous Operation!" body="
-AddressBook will discard all Person data and start with an empty data file at the next run.<br>" %}
+AddressBook will discard <b>all</b> Person data and start with an empty data file at the next run.<br>" %}

-Allows you to remove all entries from your contact list.
+Clears all contacts in your contact list.

 Format: